awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 The associations for application file extensions are set on a per\-user basis and so are not automatically applied to all users who launch AppStream 2\.0 streaming sessions\.
 For example, if you set Adobe Reader as the default application for \.pdf files on your image builder, this change is not applied to your users\.

+**Note**
+The following steps must be performed on an image builder that is joined an Active Directory domain\.
+In addition, your fleet must be joined to an Active Directory domain\.
+Otherwise, the default file associations that you set are not applied\.

 **To set default file associations for your users**

 1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.

 1. Choose the image builder on which to set default file associations, verify that it is in the **Running** state, and choose **Connect**\.

-1. Log in to the image builder by doing either of the following:
-   + If your image builder is not joined to an Active Directory domain, on the **Local User** tab, choose **Administrator**\.
-   + If your image builder is joined to an Active Directory domain, choose the **Directory User** tab, specify the credentials for a domain user account that has local administrator permissions on the image builder, then choose **Log in**\.
+1. Choose the **Directory User** tab, specify the credentials for a domain user account that has local administrator permissions on the image builder, then choose **Log in**\.

 1. Set default file associations as needed\.